<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 What Are the Requirements to Qualify for a Cash-Out Refinance?

 As with the maximum amount you can cash out, lenders also have credit score and qualifying requirements for this type of refinance.
-Many generally prefer a credit score of 620 or above, but there are options that offer some flexibility.
+Conventional loans prefer a credit score of 620 or above, but there are options that offer some flexibility.
 A debt-to-income ratio of less than 50% is also ideal for most lenders.
-But, again, there are flexible options.
+But, again, there are flexible options out there like FHA loans.

 In cases where a borrower needs to pay off debt to qualify for the refinance, lenders may require that the debt be paid through the refinance rather than the borrower receiving cash back.